The new DVD releases this week include: Monsters vs. Aliens, The Wizard of Oz 70th Anniversary, Away We Go, and The Brothers Bloom.

 Synopsis Harden plays an overbearing ex-beauty queen who would rather see her daughter, Bliss (Page), in pageants than skates.
 Wiig (“Saturday Night Live”) plays Bliss’ rowdy mentor, Malice in Wonderland.
 Lewis is Dinah Might, the star of Austin’s top team.
 Bell plays a medical technician moonlighting as derby star Bloody Holly.

-Mint condition, double-sided, international version, rolled.
+Mint condition, double-sided, teaser advance, rolled.
 This is an original movie poster and not a reprint.
-Original 1 Sheet that has printing on both the front and the back of the poster (print...
+Original 1 Sheet that has printing on both the front and the back of the poster (printing on b...